Part ofWhat Is Claude Code? The Complete Guide

 | Cost profile | Steady — inline completions are cheap | Spiky — delegated agent runs consume real compute |

-The honest cost comparison: for an average developer, both cost $20/month.
+The honest cost comparison in Cursor vs Claude Code: for an average developer, both cost $20/month.
 For a power user, Claude Code's ceiling is higher ($100–200 on Max) — because delegated agent runs simply consume more compute than inline completions.
 You're not paying more for the same thing; you're buying a different, heavier kind of work.

 Can you use Claude Code in Cursor?